MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 1. Verify that the **Azure Activity** pane displays the **Data received** graph.

-    >**Note**: It may take a few minutes before the graph will reflect the any events included in the Azure Activity logs.
+    >**Note**: It may take over 5 minutes before the graph will reflect the any events included in the Azure Activity logs.

 #### Task 3: Create a rule that uses the Azure Activity data connector.